johnespitia/Getting-and-Cleaning-Data/CodeBook.md

 ## Code Book

-This document describes the code inside run_analysis.R.
+This code book will describe the data used in this project and the processing steps